 Scholarship award eligibility shall be limited to relatives of the Association’s members in good standing.
 A member in good standing for scholarship purposes shall have paid dues for a minimum of two (2) consecutive years (Association’s calendar year, July 1 - June 30).
 In addition, the sponsoring member must have attended a minimum of four (4) meetings, and or events evidenced by signature and attendance records during the CALENDAR YEAR (preceding the review of his/her relative’s application).
 The Scholarship Book will be presented each month during the meeting/events and the sponsor’s signature is the sole verification of meeting attendance.
-Only members in active status may sign the scholarship book.
+Only members inactive status may sign the scholarship book.
 The committee will not accept receipts, meeting prepayment emails, volunteer logs or verbal verification for attendance qualification. –No Exceptions.
+PLEASE NOTE: The 2020 Attendance Requirement increases to six (6) meetings or events.

 The Scholarship Award is a fixed amount determined by a meeting of the Board of Directors and is based upon normal tuition, enrollment fees, and textbooks for a two-semester enrollment.
 Failure to complete a two-semester enrollment may, at the sole discretion of the Board of Directors, warrant a pro-rata refund from the recipient for that part of the two twelve (12) hour semester(s) not completed.